6.4 Aerial-Ground Fusion

 Drone Recommendations

-The best aerial platform for Aerial-Ground Fusion is a DJI Matrice 300 or Matrice 350 equipped with a DJI Zenmuse P1 camera payload.
+The best aerial platform for Aerial-Ground Fusion is a DJI Matrice with a Zenmuse P1 camera payload.
 The Zenmuse P1 is a full-frame mapping camera, not a drone itself.
 It mounts to the Matrice platform and provides significantly higher image quality and geometric accuracy than lighter consumer-grade alternatives.

-If your operation already runs a Matrice 300 or 350 for L2 Pro Drone Mode, you can swap the L2 Pro mounting bracket for the Zenmuse P1 payload and use the same drone for the aerial photography phase of a fusion project.
-No additional drone platform is required.
+If your operation runs a Matrice 300 or 350 for L2 Pro Drone Mode, you can swap the L2 Pro mounting bracket for the Zenmuse P1 payload and use the same drone for the aerial photography phase of a fusion project.
+The L2 Pro drone attachment fits only the Matrice 300 and 350; the Matrice 400 does not carry it.
+That has no bearing on this workflow, where the aerial component is always the mapping camera, never the L2 Pro, so the Matrice 400 with a Zenmuse P1 is a fully capable aerial platform here.

 Site Planning and Fusion Point Selection

-Before arriving on site, identify 4 to 5 fusion point locations using satellite imagery or aerial photos.
+Before arriving on site, identify the fusion point locations using satellite imagery or aerial photos.
 These are the physical locations where the drone will take off and land, and where the ground scanner will perform its fusion-specific collection routine.
 These points are what LCC Studio uses to align the 2 datasets in three-dimensional space.

 What Makes a Good Fusion Point